 I wanted to make darn sure I didn’t end up like my father, so naturally, I studied nutrition in college.
 Free from my mother’s food influence, I also started a full-blown love affair with eating.
 I discovered farmers’ markets, gourmet food stores and the world of culinary arts.
 Basically, I became a foodie.

 At age 31, on the verge of a complete nervous breakdown, I hit the reset button on my life.
 My marriage ended (I left with a small bag of clothes and a huge hole in my heart), and I rebuilt my life (and myself) from the ground up.
 I worked hard to heal my broken self, and boy, am I glad I did.
-Now, it’s 10 years later, and my life is BIGGER and better than I ever thought possible.
+Now, it’s over 10 years later, and my life is BIGGER and better than I ever thought possible.

-- I explore the world (I love discovering new cultures and cuisines), I give back, and I live with deep gratitude.
+- I explore the world (I love discovering new cultures and cuisines), I give back and I live with deep gratitude.